fmichonneau/francoismichonneau.net/_posts/2017-04-17-tidytext-origins-of-species.md

 ---
 layout: single
-title: "Demonstration of `tidytext` using Darwin's \"On the Origins of Species\"."
+title: "Demonstration of `tidytext` using Darwin's \"On the Origin of Species\"."
 date: 2017-04-17
 type: post
 published: true
-categories: ["Teaching", "Hacking"]
+categories: ["Hacking"]
+tags: ["R", "Demonstration", "tidytext"]
+excerpt: "A short demonstration of the R package tidytext using the 1st edition of 'the Origin of Species'."
 ---